kunalkarda/Realtime_face_swap/README.md

 # Realtime_face_swap
-Face Swap using OpenCV  and dlib
+Face Swap using OpenCV  and dlib.
+The above model is trained for 81 landmark points.

+#Usage

+python3 realtime_face_swap.py image.jpeg